openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 * **Opportunity Listeners**: Listen for updates to a given [Child Opportunity](#orphans).
 * **Order Listeners**: Listen for updates to a given Order.

+## Design Decisions

+### Persistence - SQLite

+TODO.
+Mention use of sqlite3 library and comparison to better-sqlite3 (don't want to block the event loop, to future-proof Broker a bit more).
+And recommend using node.js' SQLite  standard library when that is stable.